ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

     }
 ```

 This creates a `libStreamlineAnnotationJNI.so` library that you can load in your Kotlin code, and then you can call the functions.

-Here now you can create a singleton `AnnotateStreamline.kt`.
+In this location you can now create a singleton `AnnotateStreamline.kt`.

 Place the file alongside `MainActivity.kt` in `app\src\main\java\com\arm\armpytorchmnistinference` for the example.

 Add the following code to `AnnotateStreamline.kt` to enable Kotlin calls to the gator daemon from the rest of your code:

 ```kotlin
 // Kotlin wrapper class for integration into Android project